 Ryan is a neuroscientist and expert in translating brain imaging technologies into health care innovations.
 Dr. D’Arcy’s initiatives have led to scientific breakthroughs in: 1) the development of world-leading computer-based surgical/medical simulation technologies; 2) the development of brain vital signs and related devices for point-of-care evaluation of brain function; and 3) the development of brain image monitoring to track functional improvements during treatment.
 Dr. D’Arcy has more than 160 published works, is a serial entrepreneur founding and partnering with several companies, and has led the development of large-scale health technology clusters in both Atlantic and Western Canada.

-In 2013, Dr. D’Arcy partnered with Conquer Mobile as a founder of the PeriopSim team, with the focused goal of bringing advances in surgical simulation technology into wide-scale use for safer and more effective medical treatment.
+In 2013, Dr. D’Arcy worked with Conquer Mobile as an advisor to the PeriopSim team, with the focused goal of bringing advances in surgical simulation technology into wide-scale use for safer and more effective medical treatment.

 Denise is business development lead for the Biomedical Translational Imaging Centre (BIOTIC) in Halifax.
 BIOTIC, which is based out of the IWK (paediatric) and QEII (adult) Health Sciences Centre, is the only hospital-based imaging lab in Canada that has an explicit mandate to translate medical science innovations through commercial partnership.
 BIOTIC focuses on improving diagnosis and treatment of brain illness and advancing the research and development of non-invasive technologies.
 Denise is responsible for driving the business development and commercialization activities within BIOTIC by building links between industry, academia, government and the investment community through access to the expertise and infrastructure that will assist getting new technologies to the market.